hetu-script/hetu-script/docs/docs/docs/en-US/implementation_detail/readme.md

 in bytecode.

+However, a external Dart enum will exist as a standalone object in the runtime.

 ## Automatic semicolon insertion

 Automatic semicolon insertion (ASI) is a technique in programming languages that semicolon is optional.
 [Click here for more information](https://en.wikibooks.org/wiki/JavaScript/Automatic_semicolon_insertion).